-“We’re going out no matter what:” Volunteers place flags at veteran burial sites in Grand Rapids
+‘We’re going out no matter what:’ Volunteers place flags at veteran burial sites in Grand Rapids

 Jennings is the sister of two Army veterans and the mother of a Marine.
 She says she's thankful to not be placing a flag for any of her loved ones, but she knows there are many people who are.

-"To me it means that I can honor and respect their decision, their sacrifice and what they've given me and the abilities that I can do now and the freedoms that we have," said Jennings.
-"Just as small as a flag on their gravesite or a shake on the hand when I see them at the story.
-Whatever I can do to maybe give them an uplifting day and thank them for what they've done for me and how important they are."
+"To me, it means that I can honor and respect their decision, their sacrifice and what they've given me and the abilities that I can do now and the freedoms that we have," said Jennings.
+"Just as small as a flag on their grave site or a shake on the hand when I see them at the store, whatever I can do to maybe give them an uplifting day and thank them for what they've done for me and how important they are."

-The volunteers are going to go out Monday morning to do one final sweep to make sure there's a flag at the site of every veteran.
-The Memorial Day ceremony is going to be at the Chapel Hill Memorial Gardens at noon on Monday and anyone is welcome to attend and pay their respects.
+The volunteers will to go out Monday morning to do one final sweep to make sure there's a flag at the grave of every veteran.
+A Memorial Day ceremony will be at the Chapel Hill Memorial Gardens at noon on Monday, Memorial Day, and all are welcome to attend and pay respects.

 Common cents